stevemurch/enchantedrose/WELCOME.md

 | Lights don't turn on                                         | Check that the battery packs are fresh, and check the wiring |

 Make sure batteries are fresh.

+## Author

+Built by Steve Murch.

+For current notes, visit https://stevemurch.com (or specifically [https://www.stevemurch.com/category/tech/maker-projects](https://www.stevemurch.com/category/tech/maker-projects).)
+You'll find a "get in touch" link on that site as well, if you have specific questions.